 (Source: CnEVPost)

-New energy vehicle credit policy is a key weapon in China's push to transition the sector to electrification, forcing higher costs on slow movers and rewarding first movers.
+New energy vehicle credit is a key weapon in China's push to transition the sector to electrification, forcing higher costs on slow movers and rewarding first movers.

 An annual report released Monday shows that new energy credit transactions in 2020 were 2.15 million points, with a transaction value of 2.59 billion yuan, up 40 percent from a year earlier.